Options When You Leave the Y

 After-Tax Account Any Age Any balance

-Rollover Account (rollovers made before March 1, 2003) Any Age Any balance
+Rollover Account (rollovers made on or after 3/1/03) Any Age Any balance

 YMCA Account